 Make sure you go through the wefts when you get to the edge of the head and knot the thread.

-There are many online or offline hair stores which are selling sew in hair extensions and weaves.
+There are many online or offline hair stores which are selling sew-in hair extensions and weaves.
 Some of them have good quality virgin Remy hair materials.
 But you must need to identify the sample before you place orders.
-Cheap sew in hair is welcome by most of the customers, but the quality is more important.
-So, just check all the items of the sellers to make sure that whether you will buy from them.
+Cheap sew-in hair is welcome by most customers, but quality is more important.
+So, just check all the items of the sellers to make sure that you will buy from them.